Brothers charged in fatal shooting of Chicago police officer Ella French

 Eric Morgan, 22, is charged with aggravated unlawful use of a weapon, unlawful use of a weapon by a felon, and obstruction of justice.

-Citing a lack of evidence, police said that a third female passenger in the car has not been charged.
+Police said that a third female passenger in the car has not been charged due to a lack of evidence.

 Chicago police officer Ella French was killed Saturday night during a traffic stop in the 6300 block of South Bell Avenue in the West Englewood neighborhood on the Southwest Side.
 Her partner remains hospitalized.
-Chicago police Supt.
-David Brown said the wounded officer is in critical condition but is “incrementally improving.”
+Chicago Police Dept. Superintendent David Brown said the wounded officer is in critical condition but is “incrementally improving.”

+“We will never forget the true bravery she exemplified as she laid her life down to protect others,” the police department said of French in a Facebook post.

 According to police, the Chicago officers had stopped the vehicle with the Morgan brothers and the unidentified female passenger inside over expired plates.
 The occupants inside the vehicle opened fire towards the officers, leading to an exchange of bullets.